Dr Preeti Raghunath

 - BA (Triple major in Journalism and Communication, English Literature, Political Science) from Osmania University, India (2009)

 - Summer School - Annenberg-Oxford Media Policy Summer Institute (2013), funded by a grant of the Ford Foundation.

 Preeti’s doctoral and other research has received funding from the Indian Council for Social Science Research (ICSSR), the IAMCR-Open Society Foundation Rapid Response Grant on Communication Policy, the Asian Scholar Grant by the International Public Policy Association (IPPA), the International Association for Media and Communication Research (IAMCR), and the Association for Progressive Communications (APC), among others.
 Her paper, ‘Airing Imperium: A Historiography of Radio Governance in South Asia’ received the Best Paper Award instituted by the Communication Policy and Technology (CP&T) Section of the IAMCR.

-She is currently a Country Expert, India, for an European Research Council project.
+She is an empanelled research consultant with the United Nations University-Macau, and Country Expert, India, for a European Research Council project at the University of Bologna, Italy.
 She currently also serves as a Vice-Chair of the Global Media Policy Working Group of the IAMCR.

 MEMBERSHIP IN ASSOCIATIONAL BODIES